capnspacehook/whalewall/README.md

 ## Purpose

-Docker by default creates iptables rules to handle container traffic that override any user-set rules.
+Docker by default creates iptables rules to handle container traffic that override almost all user-set rules.
 There are two main ways to get around this:

 1. Prevent Docker from creating any iptables rules by setting `"iptables": false` in `/etc/docker/daemon.json`